maxtsimpson/code_quiz/README.md

 ```
 GIVEN I am taking a code quiz
+    Create a basic html page
+        start button

+    Create a script file
+        store an array of question objects - questions, answered, studentAnswer, correctAnswer
+        store an array of score objects - name, score

 WHEN I click the start button
+    add event listener to start button
 THEN a timer starts and I am presented with a question
+    create a start timer function call a timer interval and store the interval id in variable
+    create a function to get a question object
 WHEN I answer a question
+    create a function to modify the question object to store whether it was answered, the students answer and store the question object to local storage
 THEN I am presented with another question
+    call the getQuestion function
 WHEN I answer a question incorrectly
 THEN time is subtracted from the clock

 WHEN all questions are answered or the timer reaches 0
 THEN the game is over
 WHEN the game is over
 THEN I can save my initials and score
+    call a gameOver function that saves user scores
+    then return to the landing page showing high scores
 ```

 The following animation demonstrates the application functionality: